icook/yota/docs/Validators.rst

 A validator should be a Python callable.
-The callable will be accessed through a Check object that provides context on how you would like your validator to be executed _in this given instance_.
+The callable will be accessed through a Check object that provides context on how you would like your validator to be executed *in this given instance*.
 Checks are what provide your validation callable with the data it is going to validate.
 When the validation callable is run it is supplied with a reference to a Node.
-The Node's data attribute will be populated with the submitted form data.
+The :class:`Node`'s data attribute will be populated with the submitted form data.
 At this point, perhaps an example will help clarify:::